Hill End, New South Wales: Hill End today

 Hill End is classified as a historical site by the National Parks and Wildlife Service (NPWS).
 However, it is still home to a handful of residents operating the local pub, general store, cake store and antique store.
 The NPWS runs a museum just off the main road which contains many original photos and items of equipment from the busy days of the gold rush.
 A more extensive museum, the privately owned History Hill, is located a few kilometres from the town on the Bathurst Road.

 NPWS has installed signs around the town to give visitors an idea of what was once in place on the now empty lots of land.
 Currently only a handful of buildings remain in their original form.
 However, most of those buildings still serve the purpose they did back during the gold rush.
 Access to the town's lookouts is via gravel roads.
 A walking track in the town leads to a mine and other ruins.

 The most popular tourist activity in Hill End is gold panning with some of the older members of the community running gold panning tours in the same fossicking areas that yielded the gold which brought on the gold rush.
 Metal detectors or gold panning are not allowed within the historic site; however, there is a fossicking area just past the cemetery off the Mudgee Road.

 The Royal Hotel and the local "bed and breakfasts" offer accommodation and there are a number of camping options within the town limits.

 Bridle Track

-The Bridle Track runs from Duramana (north of Bathurst) directly to the town centre of Hill End.
-Generally the track can be classified as an easy 4WD track.
-The Bridle Track begins as a narrow tar-covered road; however, it later changes to dirt.
-Much of the last 20 km is single lane.
+The Bridle Track is a famous and rugged 52-kilometre historic trail in the Central West region of New South Wales, connecting the former gold rush town of Hill End with Bathurst.
+Established in the mid-19th century as a narrow path for horses and pedestrians, it earned its name from sections so steep and precarious that miners had to lead their mounts by the bridle.
+Today, the track mostly follows the Macquarie and Turon Rivers, offering an adventurous route through dramatic gorge country, and remains a popular destination for four-wheel drivers, campers, and history enthusiasts, complete with visible remnants of old mining activity along the way.